anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 - Properly faced / parallel
 - Not locally tight enough to distort the cup or bearing

-Forming press-fit aperatures is probably pretty hard.
+Forming press-fit apertures is probably pretty hard.
 Press-fit bottom brackets have a fairly negative reputation.
 [Hambini Engineering argues that the standard itself is not inherently bad, the issue is that it relies heavily on frame manufacturing precision](https://www.hambini.com/bottom-bracket-pressfit-and-creaking-an-engineering-analysis/).

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/angularmisalignment-1536x1187.png">
    <figcaption>Example of angular misalignment</figcaption>
 </figure>

 A common mitigation strategy is a **thread-together** press-fit bottom bracket.
-In this design, the cups still sit inside a press-fit shell, but the two sides thread into each other through the centre.
+In this design, the cups still sit inside a press-fit shell, but the two sides thread into each other through the center.
 That turns two independent cups into a semi-joined assembly.

 A thread-together bottom bracket mainly tries to solve two problems: